 What makes this course special?

-You will be taught in our dedicated welding workshop, using high quality, industry standard welding sets.
-Relevant course trips include the National Welding Exhibition at Birmingham NEC.
+Learners will be taught in our dedicated welding workshop, using high quality, industry standard welding sets.
+Relevant course trips may be arranged at an additional charge and dependent on demand.

 Assessment of the course is split between practical assessment and written exams.
 For each unit there is one exam and one practical task.
-You do not need any specific qualifications to start this course, however any experience in the field of engineering, welding or fabrication would be a benefit.
-You will need to bring overalls and safety shoes for the practical sessions.
+Learners do not need any specific qualifications to start this course, however any experience in the field of engineering, welding or fabrication would be a benefit.
+Learners will need to bring overalls and safety shoes for the practical sessions.

 How long is the course?

-Please note: this is a two year course and there will be additional fees in the second year.
+Please note, this is a two year course and there may be additional fees in the second year.